gravitational/gravity/docs/6.x/cluster.md

 ## Node Roles

-Users can assign cluster roles (e.g. Kubernetes master or node) using special labels `node-role.kubernetes.io/master` and `node-role.kubernetes.io/node`.
+Users can assign Cluster roles (e.g. Kubernetes master or node) using special labels `node-role.kubernetes.io/master` and `node-role.kubernetes.io/node`.

-If installer encounters a node labelled with `node-role.kubernetes.io/master: "true"` label, it will set up the node as a Kubernetes master node running Etcd as a part of the cluster:
+If installer encounters a node labelled with `node-role.kubernetes.io/master: "true"` label, it will set up the node as a Kubernetes master node running Etcd as a part of the Cluster:

 ```yaml
 nodeProfiles: